Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: History

 In 19th Century, cases of CAH were reported, leading to the understanding that the adrenal gland influenced sexual phenotypes as well as being mysteriously required for survival.

 In 1865, CAH in its non-salt-wasting form was thoroughly described for the first time by a Neapolitan pathologist Luigi De Crecchio.
 However, significant strides in understanding and treating the condition have been made over the years.

 In the early 20th Century, numerous adrenal steroids were isolated, and bioassays eventually distinguished glucocorticoids, mineralocorticoids, and androgens.

-In 1950, Wilkins, Bartter, and Albright revolutionized clinical endocrinology with the use of cortisone to treat CAH and ushered in a productive era of pediatric adrenal research.
+In 1950, Wilkins, Bartter, and Albright introduced cortisone to treat CAH, which began a period of pediatric adrenal research.
 Through careful clinical research, Wilkins established modern methods of treating CAH.

 In 1957, Alfred Bongiovanni noticed a defect in 21-hydroxylation in CAH, followed by defects in 3β-hydroxysteroid dehydrogenase and 11β-hydroxylase.

 P450 enzymes were described from 1962 to 1964, and 21-hydroxylation was the first identified activity of P450s.

-In the last quarter of the 20th Century, notable scholars who have contributed to the development of CAH knowledge include Hans Selye, who studied stress responses and adrenal function, as well as Maria New, who conducted extensive research on prenatal treatment options for CAH.
+In the last quarter of the 20th Century, researchers who contributed to CAH knowledge include Hans Selye, who studied stress responses and adrenal function, as well as Maria New, who conducted extensive research on prenatal treatment options for CAH.

-From 1984 to 2004, the techniques of molecular genetics were applied to elucidate the genetic and biochemical bases of CAH.
+From 1984 to 2004, the techniques of molecular genetics were applied to work out the genetic and biochemical bases of CAH.

 Society and culture

 Society's understanding of CAH can vary widely, leading to different perceptions and attitudes toward individuals with the condition.
 Lack of awareness or misconceptions about CAH may contribute to stigma or discrimination.

 Discussions around intersex conditions have evolved over time as societal understanding has progressed.
 There is a consensus that classical CAH is an intersex condition.
 However, for the nonclassical CAH, there is a debate on whether it can be considered an intersex condition.
-Anne Fausto-Sterling, an American sexologist, in a 2000 book "Sexing the Body" came up with an estimate that people with intersex conditions account for 1.7% of the general population.
+Anne Fausto-Sterling, an American sexologist, in a 2000 book Sexing the Body, came up with an estimate that people with intersex conditions account for 1.7% of the general population.
 This estimate is cited by a number of prominent intersex advocacy organizations.
 Of these intersex individuals, according to Fausto-Sterling, 88% have nonclassical CAH.
-Leonard Sax, an American psychologist and a family physician, criticized these figures in a review published in 2002 in The Journal of Sex Research, stating that from the clinician's perspective, nonclassical CAH is not an intersex condition.
-Including nonclassical CAH in intersex prevalence estimates has been cited by Joel Best, a professor of sociology and criminal justice, in a 2013 book "Stat-Spotting: A Field Guide to Identifying Dubious Data" as an example of misleading statistical practice.
+Leonard Sax, an American psychologist and a family physician, criticized these figures in a review published in 2002 in the Journal of Sex Research, stating that from the clinician's perspective, nonclassical CAH is not an intersex condition.
+Including nonclassical CAH in intersex prevalence estimates has been cited by Joel Best, a professor of sociology and criminal justice, in a 2013 book Stat-Spotting: A Field Guide to Identifying Dubious Data, as an example of misleading statistical practice.

 Different cultural contexts may shape views on gender identity, sexuality, and medical interventions for intersex conditions.
 Individuals with visible differences or unique health needs associated with CAH may face social stigmatization due to a lack of awareness, prejudice, or preconceived notions about intersexuality.

 Activists, such as Hida Viloria, who was born with a form of CAH, advocate for compassionate care for people born intersex.